FAQS / EDUCATION

 What is the variable tuning option on your Plus and Ultra vented subwoofers?

-The variable tuning option allows the SVS owner to adjust how deep the subwoofer will play.
+The variable tuning option allows the owner to adjust how deep the subwoofer will play.

-The standard/native operating mode is 20 Hz with all ports open.
-The 20 Hz mode provides the most muscular and powerful presentation over the most common bass frequencies, and will provide usable in-room extension to 17-18 Hz.
+The default operating mode is Standard with all ports open.
+Standard mode provides the most muscular and powerful presentation over the most common bass frequencies, and will provide usable in-room extension to 17-18 Hz.

-If a single port is plugged and the amplifier Subwoofer Tune is adjusted to 16 Hz, the subwoofer will provide usable in-room extension to 13-14 Hz.
-There is a slight loss of maximum output capability over the more common bass ranges when the deeper 16 Hz mode is selected, but many enthusiasts find this trade-off well worth it for digging deep into the infrasonic region on DVDs and certain music tracks (like acoustic pipe organ).
+If a single port is plugged and the amplifier Subwoofer Tune is adjusted to Extended mode, the subwoofer will provide usable in-room extension to 13-14 Hz.
+There is a slight loss of maximum output capability over the more common bass ranges when the deeper Extended mode is selected, but many enthusiasts find this trade-off well worth it for digging extremely deep into the infrasonic region on certain movies and music soundtracks.